 8. Smart Pricing & Value Proposition

-- Unit pricing, contract length benefits, optional add-ons, emergency cover
+- Use transparent, structured pricing: unit costs, contract length benefits, optional add-ons, and emergency coverage

 10. Post-Contract Execution Strategy